FPGAwars/apio/docs/installing-apio.md

         apio-windows-amd64-[version]-[date]-bundle.zip

-2. Uncompress the bundle to reveal the `apio` directory with the application files (right click on the .zip file and select Extract All).
+2. Uncompress the bundle to reveal the `apio` directory with the application files.

-3. While in the `apio` directory, run the following command to test your installation:
+3. While in the `apio` directory, run the following command to test your installation (this will run `apio.exe`):

         .\apio

-4. Move the `apio` directory to a location of your choosing and add it to your `%PATH$`.
+4. Move the `apio` directory to a location of your choosing and add it to your `%PATH%`.